This page contains affiliate links. When you purchase through the links provided, we may earn a commission.

 Both studs and blades offer near-identical functionality when it comes to a soccer cleat, offering the wearer grip and control on a playing surface.
 But the two differ in construction and appearance, each offering a different experience.

-Studs, most readily identified by their conical design, are now near-synonymous with the retro, or vintage cleat.
-For generations, their design - half a dozen or more small bolts, almost nut-like in appearance, screwed or molded to the soleplate - have been at the cornerstone of the game.
+Studs: Are most readily identified by their conical design, are now near-synonymous with the retro, or vintage cleat.
+For generations, their design-half a dozen or more small bolts, almost nut-like in appearance, screwed or molded to the soleplate-have been at the cornerstone of the game.
 With a wider surface area, they bring a sturdy grip in a sure-footed, slower role and remain popular on soft ground (SG) surfaces.

-Blades conversely have narrowed the design, offering a finer point of contact between the cleat and the surface.
-Their number can stretch from as low as four to close to a dozen or more and are readily identified by their thin, strip-like construction molded to the soleplate, perfect for cutting through more stubborn pitches and offering multi-directional traction.
+Blades: They have narrowed the design, offering a finer point of contact between the cleat and the surface.
+Their number can stretch from as low as four to close to a dozen or more, and are readily identified by their thin, strip-like construction molded to the soleplate, perfect for cutting through more stubborn pitches and offering multi-directional traction.
 They are heavily favored on firm ground (FG) surfaces.

 Are studs or blades better to use?